 An option is a right to buy shares in the future at a fixed price.
 That fixed price is often referred to as the ‘exercise price’ or the ‘strike price’.

 The reason an employee is motivated by holding an option, is that the bigger the difference between the current value of shares and the exercise price, the more valuable the option, and so employees are encouraged to maximise the value of the company.

-Obviously, it’s in the interests of employees to have the lowest possible exercise price, but someone loses out: the founders.
+Obviously, it’s in the interests of employees to have the lowest possible exercise price, but someone loses out: the founders and investors.

 - the business concept and intellectual property

 - their time, effort and expertise.

 These contributions each have a cost, but they are unlikely to be immediately reflected in the value of the business.